web-infra-dev/garfish/packages/runtime/remote-component/README.md

 export const provider = () => {
   render({ dom }) {
-    // When the resources of the micro component are preloaded,
+    // When the resources of the remote component are preloaded,
-    // You can use synchronous syntax to load micro components in the current application.
+    // You can use synchronous syntax to load remote components in the current application.
-    // You can combine "webpack5 module federation" or other "component markets" preload(menu.microComponents).then(() => {
+    // You can combine "webpack5 module federation" or other "component markets" preload(menu.remoteComponents).then(() => {
       ReactDom.render(<App/>, dom)
     })
   },